-

 Original Date Announced

 April 28, 2025Sec.
-5 of EO 14287, "Protecting American Communities From Criminal Aliens," states that the Attorney General (AG) and the Secretary of Homeland Security (DHS) shall "take appropriate action to stop the enforcement of State and local laws, regulations, policies, and practices favoring aliens over any groups of American citizens. . ."
-This includes state laws that provide in-state higher education tuition to undocumented individuals but not to out-of-state American citizens that may violate 8 U.S.C.
-1623 and those that deal with sentencing.
+5 of EO 14287, "Protecting American Communities From Criminal Aliens," states that the Attorney General (AG) and the Secretary of Homeland Security shall "take appropriate action to stop the enforcement of State and local laws, regulations, policies, and practices favoring aliens over any groups of American citizens."
+This includes state laws that provide in-state higher-education tuition to undocumented persons but not to out-of-state American citizens, alleging violations of 8 U.S.C. § 1623, and those that "favor aliens in criminal charges or sentencing."

 Trump 2.0 [ID #1719]